EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [x] Complete conversion to Material Design 3 Components
 - [x] An easier to navigate app structure
 - [x] An info screen containing frequently asked questions and other useful stuff
-- [x] A profile screen used for easily connecting to RetroAchievements and syncing save files to the cloud
+- [x] A profile screen used for easily connecting to RetroAchievements
 - [x] A themed app icon for Android 13+ devices
 - [x] A "Jump back in" section on the "Games" page, along with "Recents", "Favorites" and "All Games"
 - [x] Separate screens with vertical lists for "All Games" and "Favorites" (i.e. they're not just horizontal carousels anymore)